ArturoMarmolejo/CountryListApp/README.md

 * Implement a search feature to filter countries.
 * Add detailed information screens for each country.
-* Use a dependency injection framework like Hilt or Koin.
+* Use a dependency injection framework like Dagger/Hilt.
 * Implement a Domain Layer with use cases if we have more functionalities/repository methods to add
-* Add SlidingPaneLayout in case we have a detail screen to display, for bigger screens
+* Add SlidingPaneLayout in case we have a detail screen to display, for bigger devices
 * Use Jetpack Navigation in case we have more screens to display
 * Migrate to Jetpack Compose since it is the recommended approach for new applications